d3estudio/react-native-draggable-holder/README.md

 Draggable item holder for react-native!

-This is a form of react-native-draggable-holder that only ads the functionality of supplying children components for the draggable component, allowing you to make any component or component tree draggable, I really don't know why it has been implemented like this way originally, but here it is;
+This is a fork of [react-native-draggable-holder](https://github.com/tongyy/react-native-draggable) that only ads the functionality of supplying children components for the draggable component, allowing you to make any component or component tree draggable, I really don't know why it has been implemented like this way originally, but here it is;

 ```
 npm install react-native-draggable-holder --save